Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 - It turns out that the PIR motion detectors are unnecessary at our house, because we have no continous flows close to 10 minutes.
 Appliances don't draw water more than a few minutes at a time, and there are no long showerers.

-- This system provides and added way to detect impending problems like the leaking toilet seal described above.
+- This system provides an added way to detect impending problems like the leaking toilet seal described above.
 The graphic dispaly of psi over time adds a new dimension.

 ## Conclusions